Kodambakkam (film)

-Kodambakkam is a 2006 Indian Tamil-language film by K. P. Jagan, and starring Nandaa and Diya.
+Kodambakkam is a 2006 Indian Tamil-language film by K. P. Jagan, starring Nandaa, Diya and Tejashree.
 It was released on 10 February 2006.

 Plot

 Sugavannan, an aspiring director from a village, has been working as an assistant director to Cheran.
 He approaches a distributor-turned-producer with a female-centric story for his film, "Neyar Viruppam."
 However, the producer rejects the idea and advises Sugavannan to change the script.
 Undeterred, Sugavannan and his friends remain committed to making this story his first film.

 Later, Sugavannan receives a telegram incorrectly stating that his mother had died, and he rushes to his village in a panic.
 However, upon arrival, he is relieved to find his mother alive.
 There he reminisces about his past love Dhanam.
 Sugavannan's dream of becoming a director in the Tamil film industry drives him to write letters to directors and short stories for magazines.
 Dhanam encourages him to pursue opportunities in Chennai.
 When Sugavannan leaves for Chennai, Dhanam's father discovers their relationship and beats her.

 In the present, production manager Pulikumar introduces Sugavannan to Ramasamy Gounder, who agrees to produce the film if his farm employees approve of the story.
 The villagers like the film, and Gounder decides to produce it, believing its success is assured by astrology.
 He even changes his name to Rajaram.
 The film's shooting begins with an actress from Bombay, Reethu, who demands luxuries and creates tension on set.
 Gounder's interference leads to a verbal argument with Sugavannan, causing him to halt production.
 To his astonishment, Sugavannan finds Dhanam at his mansion upon his return.
 Meanwhile, in the village, Dhanam's father confronts Sugavannan's mother, enraged by his daughter's elopement.
 Gounder plans to leave for Pollachi after halting the film's production, but Pulikumar persuades him to continue.
 Sugavannan apologizes to the entire crew, and Gounder agrees to proceed with the film.